 Statelessness exists in almost all countries in the world, but Sustainable Development Goals are a great opportunity for the United-Nations and Member States to expand and go beyond birth certificate to provide real identity to stateless people.
 We must tackle this issue from birth as a means of ensuring that minorities are not at risk of statelessness, and it is the duty of States to protect and provide nationality to every stateless child.
 The full enjoyment of human rights should be the principal manner form which we approach any issue.

 The representative of CD4Peace had the opportunity to read a statement.
-Ms. Asala Dalab expressed our serious concerns on the following issues on the situation of minorities around the world: the situation of minorities, women, children and nomad communities about statelessness.
+She expressed the organisation’s concerns on the following issues on the situation of minorities around the world: the situation of minorities, women, children and nomad communities about statelessness.

 The statement of Cultural diversity and Sustainable Development for Peace

 Dear President and participants,